cxcblock/doc/developer/developer-en-1.1.md

 ```bash
   encryptwallet "password"

 ```

 > parameter

 | parameter | description |
 | --------- | ----------- |
 | password  | password    |

 > e.g.

 ```bash
   encryptwallet "password"

 ```

 > result

 ```bash
   No

 ```
-Note that once the node is encrypted, whether it is to restart the node or change the password, you need to call the resume incoming, mining command.

 #### changepass

 > description

 Change wallet password